 An animated change on the diagram is the effect of setting dates on emotional process symbols.
 This catches the eye of the observer in a manner not possible without an animated diagram.
 The real benefit comes when one change happens on or near another change in time.
 For example, distance may begin between a father and daughter at the same time as the parents separated.
 Fusion between mother an daughter may also occur at the same time as the separation.
 Observing multiple visual changes at once activates the brain's ability for pattern recognition as if it were watching the family from the top of a football stadium.
 A new view becomes possible as more factual data is entered.
 Perhaps it was not apparent that the distance between father and daughter occured at the same time as the separation.
 What new questions would this generate about the way this family utilizes the four anxiety binding mechanisms?

-The above symbols are established in theory.
+The above symbols are well-established in Bowen theory theory.
 There are a few extra symbols which are experimental.
 This means that they are not as well defined as they may be in the future, and may not exist in the future.

-Emotional process symbols are added in a similar manner as adding a pair-bond.
-You click on the appropriate type in the toolbar to enable the add-mode for that type.
+Emotional process symbols are added in a similar manner as adding a pair-bond, described previously.
+First, you click on the appropriate type in the toolbar to enable the add-mode for that type.
 Then draw the symbol between the two people you want to add it to.
 This is done by clicking and holding the mouse button in the middle of one person, dragging with the mouse button down until the cursor is in the middle of the second person, and the letting go of the mouse button.

 You can inspect emotional process symbols in the same way as all other items on the diagram.
 If you have many overlapping symbols between two people, hovering the mouse over the symbols will fan them out so that you can select which symbol you want to edit.
 Click the symbol once to select it, and then either click the "I" in the to toolbar, use the keyboard shortcut cmd-i, or double-click the symbol itself.
 You can find other keyboard shortcuts for inspecting items in the View menu.